 The new preliminary flood maps were produced through a partnership between Charleston County Government, the South Carolina Department of Natural Resources and the Federal Emergency Management Agency.
 Flood maps improve over time as better flood hazard and risk data becomes available.
 In addition, flood risks change due to construction and development, environmental and floodplain changes, as well as other factors.
 Flood maps are updated periodically to address these changes.
-As of May 2019, the proposed maps have not been finalized.
-Proposed 2016 maps are available on the County's website.
+The new maps will be in effect on January 29, 2021.
+The finalized maps are available on the County's website.

 By law, federally regulated or insured mortgage lenders require flood insurance on properties that are located in areas at high risk of flooding.
 Standard homeowners', business owners' and renters' insurance policies typically don’t cover flood damage, so flood insurance is an important consideration for everyone.
 Flood insurance policies can be purchased from any state licensed property and casualty insurance agent.
 Visit www.floodsmart.gov and review this Complete Guide to Flood Safety and Preparedness for more information about flood insurance and to locate a local agent.

 For more information about flood zone determinations and flood insurance please contact the Building Inspection Division of the Planning and Development Department.

 Warmer weather signals pollen and spring flowers as well as swarms of mosquitoes!
 Because of our wet climate and high ground water tables, many of our drainage ditches and protected wetlands have water in them.
 However, these systems are generally not the source of mosquitoes that carry diseases.

 Our ditch maintenance crew is working hard to make sure that the main canals are clear so that the water can flow.
 Many of our ditch systems are "flat" and we are not able to drain them.
 Wetlands are supposed to have water in them and we cannot drain them - but both systems usually have beneficial mosquito eating insects, frogs and fish populations!The mosquitoes that we are concerned about like to breed in small pockets of water in containers or debris around our homes.
 These breeding places do not have the natural predators to manage the mosquito population.